syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/Tree-Map-Levels.md

 # Tree Map Levels

-The levels of the TreeMap control can be categorized into two types, such as flat and hierarchical, which are used to define the levels of a data collection.
+The levels of the tree map control can be categorized into two types: flat and hierarchical, which are used to define the levels of a data collection.

-## ItemsSource
+## Items source

-[`ItemsSource`](https://help.syncfusion.com/cr/cref_files/windowsforms/treemap/Syncfusion.TreeMap.Windows~Syncfusion.Windows.Forms.TreeMap.TreeMap~ItemsSource.html) set for TreeMap control must be a flat collection of data.
-The following code sample shows how to set a data collection as ItemsSource for the TreeMap control.
+The [`ItemsSource`](https://help.syncfusion.com/cr/cref_files/windowsforms/treemap/Syncfusion.TreeMap.Windows~Syncfusion.Windows.Forms.TreeMap.TreeMap~ItemsSource.html) set to tree map control must be a flat collection of data.
+The following code sample shows how to set a data collection as ItemsSource for the tree map control.

 {% tabs %}